NIHR Post-doctoral Research Fellow and Research Clinical Psychologist

 Telephone +44 (0)121 41 49517

-Dr Renate Reniers works as a Research Fellow investigating youth mental health using various neuroimaging techniques.
+Dr Renate Reniers works as a Research Fellow investigating adolescent development and youth mental health using various neuroimaging techniques.

 Telephone +44 121 414 4937